 The UBC Vancouver campus is located on the traditional, ancestral, and unceded territory of the Musqueam people.
 The land it is situated on has always been a place of learning for the Musqueam people, who for millennia have passed on their culture, history, and traditions from one generation to the next on this site.
 This research guide aims to assist researchers looking for materials in RBSC that are relevant to Indigenous peoples in Canada.
 These materials may include textual records, photographs, and multimedia materials from a wide range of topics, including land rights, fishing rights, women's rights, and legal matters.
 This research guide aims to lift up and make visible those archival records that were created by and for Indigenous peoples, but also includes relevant historical records created by non-Indigenous peoples.
+Expanding and growing our holdings in this area is a priority for Rare Books and Special Collections.
+If you have materials you would like us to consider, please contact RBSC Archivist Krisztina Laszlo at [email@example.com].

 In April 2017, UBC Vancouver installed a symbolic art piece: Reconciliation Pole.
 It represents the history of Indigenous people in Canada before, during, and after the Indian residential school era.
 The Reconciliation Pole, installed on the southern end of campus near the Forestry building, encourages everyone who comes across it to learn more about the history of Indian residential schools and to understand their role in reconciliation between Indigenous and non-Indigenous Canadians.
 The Reconciliation Pole also reflects UBC’s ongoing commitment toward education and awareness on the subject, including steps that must be taken to move forward together.
 Notably, the pole faces in the direction of the Indian Residential School History and Dialogue Centre (IRSHDC).